October 3, 2021

 Back in Chapter 8, Jesus began to lead his disciples south; away from their rural, country-bumpkin origins to the big leagues of the capital city Jerusalem.
 Today's text is the first of several challenges to Jesus by the elites from the city, in this case the Pharisees.

 The public fame and honour that Jesus has been gaining is a major threat to the status quo.
-And the first line of defence against someone who was getting out of place was to put them back in place by successfully shaming them in public.
+And the first line of defense against someone who was getting out of place was to put them back in place by successfully shaming them in public.
 And the preferred way to honourably shame someone was through trick questions.
 Catching an opponent out this way proved one's superior cleverness and deflated the upstart's standing in the eyes and ears of the watching crowd.

 Surprisingly, the Torah says very little about marriage and divorce.
 The answer by the Pharisees in Verse 4 reflects Deuteronomy 24:1-4.
 But the teaching there is not directly about divorce, it is about re-marrying a previously divorced wife.
 It takes divorce for granted and simply describes how this was done by the man giving his wife a certificate of divorce because "she does not please him because he finds something objectionable about her."